Lee Sin Build Guide by NixLychee

 If you enjoy the guide, an upvote is always appreciated, and feel free to comment if you have questions about the guide, or about Lee Sin in general, which I will answer as fast as possible to the best of my ability.
 I will be consistently updating and improving this guide for a while, so if it seems like it's getting longer as the days go on, it's because I'm constantly adding to it.

 There's no cut-and-dry way to play Lee Sin, so you just need to play it by ear most of the time.
 This doesn't mean however, that you need to go into your games blind (pun intended).
 This guide will hopefully allow all of you to play your games with a better overall grasp of the champion.
-I apologize in advance if the guide isn't that good, this is the first in-depth guide that I have ever made, so it'll probably be a little shaky, and feel free to inform me about something I can do to improve the guide through the comments.
+I apologize in advance if the guide isn't that good, this is the first in-depth guide that I have ever made, so it'll probably be a little shaky, and feel free to inform me about something I can do to improve the guide through the comments, also, my English is pretty bad, so if I could word something to make it more clear, please let me know by adding a comment.

 + High outplay and playmaking potential